bozicschucky/AndelaWeek2/readme.md

      `git checkout ft-heroku`

-      * Activate a virtual environment using `python3 -m virtualenv env`
+      * Activate a virtual environment using `python3 -m virtualenv venv`
       * pip install requirements.txt using `pip install -r requirements.txt`
       * Then run the flask app using `python run.py`   to run the whole project
       * Visit the endpoints described above using post man or the documentated version to test the endpoints

-  4. To run the unitests:
+  4. To run the unittests:
       * set up a test database called 'api_test'
       * set the database name in the Os environment using `export APP_SETTINGS="testing"`
       * using Nose test runner run the tests using `nosetests --with-coverage`